28 November 2020 / /

-- The four servers were located across three data centres in Manchester, and Leeds – so that we had diverse upstream routing available when there are significant network outages, increasing our resilience in terms of network path and data replication across multiple datacentres.
+- The four servers were located across three data centres in Manchester and Leeds – so that we had diverse upstream routing available when there are significant network outages, increasing our resilience in terms of network path and data replication across multiple datacentres.

 - We increased the level and granularity of remote diagnostics and monitoring – monitoring software feeds updates to the Epix office.
-Audible alarms, emailed alerts and a large screen all give immediate warnings if systems are behaving unusually, highlighting performance problems that customers may be having, and allowing them to intervene before customers are even aware that there may be a problem.
+Audible alarms, emailed alerts and a large screen all give immediate warnings if systems are behaving unusually, highlighting performance problems that customers may be having, and often allowing them to intervene before customers are even aware that there may be a problem.

 - We also mitigated high I/O latency by installing NVMe drives in the servers, providing high speed data access.
 This allowed us to reconfigure the database layer to have temporary tablespace (scratch area for sorting large query data, system log files, web service log files, static database files, PDA connection logs, old backup files etc) on the non-replicated storage NVMe drives to achieve lower latency – and thus faster server response times.

-- When the faulty server was repaired, we located at one of our London datacentres, to increase resilience further.
+- When the faulty server was repaired, we located it at one of our London datacentres, to increase resilience further.